-Designed as a convenient, no-obligation appointment, BRAS is ideal for patients who have post-operative concerns or complications, are dissatisfied with the results of their surgeon, or simply wish to have a general check-up and are not local to their operating surgeon.
+Designed to provide convenient, no-obligation breast implant checks in Brisbane, BRAS is ideal for patients who have post-operative concerns or breast augmentation complications, are dissatisfied with the results of their breast surgeon, or simply wish to have a general breast implant check-up and are not local to their operating surgeon.

 why choose BRAS

 Patients will seek a breast implant check or breast implant ultrasound in Brisbane for a number of reasons such as:

 – Post-operative breast implant complications & general post-operative concerns after breast augmentation